The marquee entrepreneurship event at UC Berkeley (more)

 Overview of Startup Competitions

-The Lester Center supports four premier startup competitions at Berkeley-Haas:
+The Lester Center supports three premier startup competitions at Berkeley-Haas:

 LAUNCH: the UC Berkeley Startup Competition is one of the foremost events for University-affiliated early stage startups.
 Founded in 1999, the UC Berkeley Startup Competition has become a leading Bay Area event and one of the nation’s top startup competitions.
 LAUNCH brings together entrepreneurs, students and alumni from across the greater UC Berkeley and UC San Francisco communities.
 Each fall, entrants organize teams through sponsored networking events, classes, and on their own in order to submit brief executive summaries shortly after returning from the campus winter break in January.
 Accepted competitors then refine their venture ideas and presentations, which are later judged by Bay Area venture capitalists to determine the semi-finalists, finalists, and ultimately, the Competition winners.
 Throughout it all, teams are matched with entrepreneurial mentors who provide guidance and help in iterating on their venture ideas.